Vitols999/QMS-WIKI/BuildWindowsVisualStudio2013.md

   in OFFLINE INSTALLERS section of that page

 ### C5.)
 Compile the QuaZip library http://quazip.sourceforge.net/index.html
-- Get the latest version from the Sourceforce download page https://sourceforge.net/projects/quazip/
+- Get the latest version from the Sourceforge download page https://sourceforge.net/projects/quazip/
 - unzip the file
 - Start the CMake GUI (you did install CMake before, didn't you)
 - Enter the path to the source directory (where you unzipped the sources to)